The Opposite(Antonym) of “fortunate”

 The antonyms of fortunate are unfortunate, unlucky, and cursed.
 These words describe a state of being unlucky or experiencing bad luck.

-See all the antonyms of “fortunate”
+Explore all Antonyms of “fortunate”

 Learn when and how to use these words with these examples!